-Vitamin C also has anti-inflammatory properties, supports a robust immune system, contributes to the healthy production of neurotransmitters, and aids in the absorption of iron .
+Vitamin C also has properties to support health inflammatory response, supports a robust immune system, contributes to the healthy production of neurotransmitters, and aids in the absorption of iron .

 Of all the body’s organs, the adrenal glands accumulate the highest levels of vitamin C .
 This is because vitamin C is a cofactor for the biosynthesis of the catecholamine neurotransmitters, epinephrine, norepinephrine, and dopamine, as well as adrenal steroidogenesis .